 - The revised WAM calculation does not apply to any subjects in Higher Degrees by Research.

 Calculating the Benchmark WAM

-Results excluded from your WAM will appear on your academic transcript, Australian Higher Education Graduation Statement (AHEGS) and published in my.unimelb.
-The results will show the numeric mark and standard grade.
-The grade will be flagged with a ‘^’ to denote that the result is excluded from the WAM (for example, 75 H2A^).
-A comment will appear on your transcript with information on how the WAM has been calculated.
+Results excluded from your WAM appear on your academic transcript, Australian Higher Education Graduation Statement (AHEGS) and published in my.unimelb.
+The results show the numeric mark and standard grade.
+The grade is flagged with a ‘^’ to denote that the result is excluded from the WAM (for example, 75 H2A^).
+A comment appears on your transcript with information on how the WAM has been calculated.
 Find out more about the Grading schema.